alexpolt/alexpolt.github.io/src/exceptions.md

   Exceptions are indispensable.
 There is just and odd anxiety among developers about them.

   Also, I really think **the exception safety problem is so much overinflated**.
-We should've designed *STL* with exceptions on copy/move/destruct strictly prohibited.
-It just doesn't make sense to allow exceptions in this cases.
-Look, we need exceptions to signal some resource problems or bad input or anything like this.
+We should've designed *STL* with exceptions on copy/move strictly prohibited.
+It just doesn't make  sense to allow exceptions in these cases.
+Look, we don't need exceptions to signal some resource problems or bad input or anything like this.
 We don't exceptions on copy!
 If there are memory allocation failures, then just call std::terminate!
 Instead we decided to drown in useless complexity.